SOFIA observations of 30 Doradus: II -- Magnetic fields and large scale gas kinematics: Conclusions

 \item[6.]
 We estimated the $B_{\rm pos}$ using the DCF method.
-Our estimation shows that the B-field is quite strong in 30 Dor with maxima of 600, 450 and 350$\,\mu$G at 89, 154 and 214$\,\mu$m, respectively (Figure \ref{fig:Bpos} ).
+Our estimation shows that the B-fields are quite strong in 30 Dor with maxima of 600, 450, and 350$\,\mu$G at 89, 154, and 214$\,\mu$m, respectively (Figure \ref{fig:Bpos} ).
 Thus, 30 Dor is mostly sub-critical ($\lambda<1$, see Figure \ref{fig:maps_lamMA_CII}, left panel) and sub-Alfv\'enic ($\mathcal{M}_{A}<1$, see Figure \ref{fig:maps_lamMA_CII}, right panels), except at the peak intensity where the gas density is densest.
 The magnetic field is also dominant over the turbulent (Figure \ref{fig:maps_pratio}, left panels), and substantially higher than the thermal contribution (Figure \ref{fig:maps_pratio}, right panels).

 \item[7.]
-We derived that turbulence is mainly driven by compressive forcing, and supersonic.
-We proposed the supersonic compressive turbulence helps new generation of stars to form (as shown in \citealt{2009ApJ...694...84I}) in strong B-fields in 30 Dor by compressing and/or accumulating the gas along the B-field lines.
-As the latter is not influenced by the magnetic pressure, this process could happy even in which the fields are strong enough to act against the gravitational contraction.
+We found that turbulence is mainly driven by compressive forcing and supersonic.
+We proposed that the supersonic compressive turbulence helps form a new generation of stars (as shown in \citealt{2009ApJ...694...84I}) in strong B-fields in 30 Dor by compressing and/or accumulating the gas along the B-field lines.
+As the latter is not influenced by magnetic pressure, this process could happen even in the regions where the B-fields are strong enough to act against the gravitational collapse.

 \end{itemize}